EOEIA/BetterScheduleWithAISlop/README.md

 - Persistent notification — You don't have to open the app to see next lesson any more.
 - Beautiful widget — The next lesson or overview of the entire day always on your home screen.
 - Simple interface — Easy switching between weeks.
 - Themes - light, dark or your very own custom theme.
+Find more themes at [https://vitskalicky.gitlab.io/lepsi-rozvrh/motivy/](https://vitskalicky.gitlab.io/lepsi-rozvrh/motivy/)
 - Free and open source software — No ads, no spying, free, forever.

 ## Licence